Black Hills: American seizure

-20th-century land claims
+20th century

 On July 23, 1980, in United States v.
-Sioux Nation of Indians, the Supreme Court of the United States ruled that the Black Hills were illegally taken by the federal government and ordered remuneration of the initial offering price plus interest, nearly $106 million.
+Sioux Nation of Indians, the Supreme Court of the United States ruled that the Black Hills were illegally seized by the federal U.S. government and ordered remuneration of the initial offering price plus interest, nearly $106 million.
 The Lakota refused the settlement, as they wanted the Black Hills returned to them.
-The money remains in an interest-bearing account, which, as of 2015, amounts to over $1.2 billion, but the Lakota still refuse to take the money.
-They believe that accepting the settlement would allow the US government to justify taking ownership of the Black Hills.
+The money remains in a Bureau of Indian Affairs account accruing compound interest, but the Lakota still refuse to take the money, as acceptance would also legally terminate their demands for return of the Black Hills.
+As of 2011, the Sioux's award plus interest was "about $1 billion" or "1.3 billion" (equivalent to $1.44 to $1.87 billion in 2025).